 The Arnold P. Gold Foundation has named Veda Johnson, MD, the 2017 winner of the Pearl Birnbaum Hurwitz Humanism in Healthcare Award.
 This award is presented annually to a woman who exemplifies humanism and has advanced, through her scholarship, advocacy and leadership, the well-being of vulnerable populations in the healthcare arena.
-Dr. Johnson is an associate professor and general pediatrician at Emory University School of Medicine and Executive Director of Emory University Pediatric Department’s major youth advocacy initiative, Partners for Equity in Child and Adolescent Health.
+Dr. Johnson is an associate professor and general pediatrician at Emory University School of Medicine and Director of Emory University Pediatric Department’s major youth advocacy initiative, Partners for Equity in Child and Adolescent Health.

 Dr. Johnson’s vision — that medicine is a means to achieve social justice –has inspired each step in her career.
 She began working on school-based health clinics (SBHCs) in 1993 when she established the first SBHC in an underserved Atlanta community.
 Building on this model and the strength of the community partnerships she forged, she successfully lobbied donors, foundations and government agencies to add more SBHCs.
 In 2009 she established Partners for Equity in Child and Adolescent Health to enhance the health and wellbeing of Georgia’s underserved children.
 To date, 22 SBHCs have been opened, reaching over 11,000 students in some of the state’s poorest communities.
 The model has been so successful that it has spread to over 30 counties in rural Georgia as well as the metropolitan Atlanta area.